 - A small amount of initial data (~200MB)

-Once you’ve used your initial allotted data, you can visit any OXXO store to top-up your account.
-We usually purchase 200 pesos ($10) worth of data at a time, which is 3.5GB of data.
-But you can add anywhere from 20-500 pesos worth of data.
-It’s up to you.
+Once youโve used your initial allotted data, you can visit any OXXO store to top up your account.
+We usually purchase 200 pesos ($10) worth of data at a time, which is 3.5GB.
+But you can add anywhere from 20 to 500 pesos worth of data.
+Itโs up to you.

-In order to top-up your account, you’ll need to present the OXXO employee with your Mexican phone number.
+To top-up your account, you must present the OXXO employee with your Mexican phone number.

-What we say: “Quiero recargar para TELCEL, solo datos” (I want to recharge my TELCEL account, only Internet)
+What we say: โQuiero descarga para TELCEL, solo datosโ (I want to recharge my TELCEL account, only Internet)

-We find using a local SIM card is much cheaper than roaming on our US cell phones.
+Using a local SIM card is much cheaper than roaming on US cell phones.
 This is especially true the longer your Mexico road trip becomes.

 How Much Does A Mexico Road Trip Cost?